Get insider access

 N/A

-The Sony HT-S2000 has an okay latency performance.
-There's some delay measured over both Optical and HDMI connections; however, when you watch real-life content, it's not very noticeable.
-Certain apps and TVs compensate for latency differently, too.
-If you have any issues, you can always use the A/V Sync feature in the app to manually adjust the delay.
+The Sony HT-S2000 has an okay Optical latency performance.
+The Dolby Digital audio format over Optical has a higher latency than PCM, but certain apps and TVs compensate for latency differently, too.
+If you have any issues, you can always use the app's A/V Sync feature to manually adjust the delay.

 0